 Winsor School and Pioneer Valley Performing Arts Charter Public

-School competed during a two hour mock trial in Faneuil Hall's
+School competed during a more than two-hour mock trial in Faneuil

-Great Hall.
-Winsor defended Paula Breedy, who was charged with the
+Hall's Great Hall.
+Winsor defended Paula Breedy, who was charged

-first degree murder of her great-aunt, Dana Liberson.
-Pioneer
+with the first degree murder of her great-aunt, Dana Liberson.

-Valley, as the prosecution, accused Breedy of killing Liberson
+Pioneer Valley, as the prosecution, accused Breedy of killing

-before her new will could strip Breedy of $4 million.
-Breedy was
+Liberson before her new will could strip Breedy of $4 million.

-alleged to have tampered with Liberson's heart medications, causing
+Breedy was alleged to have tampered with Liberson's heart

 Massachusetts Appeals Court Associate Justice Peter W. Agnes Jr.